ContactEngineering/Adhesion/docs/usage.rst

 - `soft_wall.py`: Command line front end for calculations with soft (possibly adhesive) interactions between rigid and elastic flat.
 This is a stub rather than a fully featured command line tool that can be used as a starting point for modified script.
 The present implementation is set up for a solution of Martin Müser's contact mechanics challenge.

+Have a look in the `examples` folder as well as in the tests.

 Conventions
 -----------